b-s-c/Gears/README.markdown

 - using a class to define the gear, allowing you to make as many gears as you want
 - options to change the colour and opacity of the gear
 - options to change the location and size of the gear
-- full customisation of the teeth (width, height and shape (trapezium-shaped or triangle-shaped))
+- full customisation of the teethprog-assessment-p5 (width, height and shape (trapezium-shaped or triangle-shaped))
 - options to change how quickly the gear spins
 - a test page including elements to test all of the new features, as well as a couple of example setups